 - From the section US & Canada

-Paul Ryan's election to Speaker of the House has elevated the Wisconsin representative and one time vice-presidential candidate to the top Republican spot in Congress - and in direct conflict with President Barack Obama and the conservative wing of his party.
+Paul Ryan's election to Speaker of the House in October 2015 elevated the Wisconsin representative and one-time vice-presidential candidate to the top Republican spot in Congress - and in direct conflict with President Barack Obama and the conservative wing of his party.

 Mr Ryan was born and reared in small-town Janesville, Wisconsin, the son of a lawyer.